mroughan/AlephZeroHeroesData/Pratchett/NER/README.md

 This folder contains the results of Named Entity extraction from Terry Pratchett's Discworld novels.

-There are two sets of files
+The files are in the form

  + BookNN.csv         -- contains an abbreviated set of data
  + Book NN - NAME.csv -- contains the full data
+ + network_BookNN.csv  - contains the derived networks

 The fields are
  + Name: the entities name